Orthodoxy, Culture, and the Public Square Group

 Vision Statement

-How do all these changes relate to Orthodox Christianity, especially in its numerous local and ethnic/national variations across history and at present?
-Most of the above discussions and debates initially pertained to developments in Western Europe and by extension in the broader Western world, where in fact the theory of secularization was articulated in the first place.
-At a later stage, they also gradually affected other cultural and religious spheres, whereas today they do so on a global scale.
-This also holds true for the manifold world of Orthodox Christianity, yet we should remain aware of its numerous historical and local specificities across history.
-In Byzantium, for instance, the Orthodox Church was hardly a “private matter,” but remained always publicly visible and influential.
-This was due, among other things, to its close relationship with the political authority, which rendered the strong public dimension of Orthodoxy unavoidable.
-During the communist period in Eastern and South Eastern Europe, where Orthodox Christianity always had firm footholds, the Orthodox Church and other minority religions in general were considered a “private issue” and were subsequently relegated to the private sphere.
+Although the above discussions and debates initially pertained to developments within Western Europe and by extension within the broader Western world, where in fact the theory of secularization had been articulated in the first place, these fundamental changes gradually affected other cultural and religious spheres on a global scale including the manifold world of Orthodox Christianity.
+However, we should remain here aware of its numerous historical and local specificities across history.
+In Byzantium, for instance, the Orthodox Church was hardly a “private matter”, but remained always publicly visible and influential.
+This was due, among other things, to its close relationship with the political power, which had rendered such a strong public dimension of Orthodoxy unavoidable.
+During the communist period in Eastern and South Eastern Europe, where Orthodox Christianity had always had firm footholds, the Orthodox Church and other minority religions in general were massively discriminated against and persecuted, and were subsequently relegated to the private sphere.
+However, in the post-communist era, the opposite trend occurred: a strong and prominent reappearance of Orthodoxy in the public realm, which was sometimes accompanied by claims to control specific public domains, or even the entire cultural landscape—a process not devoid of various disagreements and conflicts.
+It appears then quite pertinent to examine closely the various “public” roles and phases of Orthodoxy and explore their background, contemporary features, and repercussions accordingly.